danielljeon/nerve/README.md

       However, the **F4 DMA architecture requires matching source and destination** data widths, unlike other's (ie: L4) which allow for dynamic mismatched data widths.
-        - This means that the **DMA buffer must be `uint16_t`**, and will require bit operations to fit series WS2812B data frames.
-        - Additionally, the number of WS2812B LEDs (either even or odd) will impact the required buffer length allocated for terminating low/reset codes.
 - Destination (Peripheral) `Increment addressing on Peripheral = disabled`.
 - Destination (Peripheral) `Data Width = Half Word`.
     - TIM1 is a 16-bit/pulse PWM timer, matching the Half Word (16-bits).